justincasali/rhythm/README.md

 - `hits` -- number of hits in output sequence
 - `steps` -- number of steps in output sequence
-- `shift` -- degree of clockwise shift in output sequence
+- `shift` -- degree of forward shift in output sequence

 ## Example
 ```